twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 Let's try one out.
 Let's create a user on our system.

-As root, create and open the file `/etc/puppet/manifests/site.pp` **on the puppetmaster** in your editor.
+As root, create and open the file `/etc/puppet/manifests/site.pp` **on the Puppet master** in your editor.
 Add the following to it:

 ```
 user { 'krinkle':